jmparlett/cPrimer/passByValue_and_passByReference.md

 # Pass by Value vs Pass by Reference

-This is something you've probably heard of in every language.
+If you have used Java then you will probably have heard of this before.
+It is an idea that is related to the scope of a function.
 This is the classical example of pass by value semantics written in C.

 ## Pass by Value
 ```c